Welcome the the FAQ, a place where you ask and we've already answered! (Feel free to contact me personally if you couldn't find a fix here...)

 Either the location of your manifest.json file is incorrect, or it doesn't exist.
 Running your pack through the Bedrock Edition pack fixer can automatically fix the first of the two, but if the manifest.json file doesn't exist at all, I recommend refollowing the Bedrock Edition texture pack tutorial.

-Itsme64's texture pack converter has a file upload limit of 80MB, if your file is larger than this, remove anything not required for the conversion, if your file is still too big contact Itsme64 and review of your file an exception might be made.
+Itsme64's texture pack converter has a file upload limit of 120MiB, if your file is larger than this, remove anything not required for the conversion or split your pack up into multiple smaller ones.

 Minecraft packs come in two file types: .zip and .mcpack, if your file is neither, your pack cannot be a minecraft texture pack.
 Visit the 'create zip file' page if you're looking to seek help turning your pack into the correct file format.